 5. Cooling system flushing is essential to prevent the cooling system from clogging up with salt, sand, or dirt.
-In addition, fogging/lubricating of the engine is mandatory to prevent excessive engine damage due to rust.
-Perform the flushing and fogging at the same time.
+In addition, fog-ging/lubricating of the engine is mandatory to prevent excessive engine damage due to rust.
+Perform the flushing and fog-ging at the same time.
 WARNING!
 Do not touch or remove electrical parts when starting or during operation.
 Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running.

-- When using the flushing attachment, maintain adequate water pressure and a steady water flow. - If the overheat alert device is activated, turn the engine off, and consult your Yamaha dealer. - Run the engine at a fast idle for a few minutes in neutral position while supplying fresh water. - Just prior to turning off the engine, quickly spray "Yamaha Stor-Rite Engine Fogging Oil" alternately into the intake silencer or the fogging hole of the silencer cover, if equipped.
+- When using the flushing attachment, maintain adequate water pressure so that there is a steady flow of water from the cooling water pilot hole. - If the overheat alert device is activated, turn the engine off, and consult your Yamaha dealer. - 6.
+Run the engine at a fast idle for a few minutes in neutral position while supplying fresh water. - Just prior to turning off the engine, quickly spray "Yamaha Stor-Rite Engine Fogging Oil" alternately into the intake silencer or the fogging hole of the silencer cover, if equipped.
 When properly done, the engine will smoke excessively and almost stall. - 8.
-Remove the flushing attachment and wipe off any excess water. - Install the top cowling and propeller. - Drain the cooling water completely out of the motor.
+Remove the flushing attachment and wipe off any excess water. - 9.
+Install the top cowling and propeller. - Drain the cooling water completely out of the motor.
 Clean the body thoroughly.